gerardbm/still32/README.md

 ### Zsh

-Install it from the repositories:
+Install the version 5.9 from the repositories:

 `sudo apt-get install zsh`